Steven Kwan Player Props: Guardians vs. Twins

 - Live Stream: Watch this game on Fubo!

 Looking to place a prop bet on Steven Kwan?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 Steven Kwan At The Plate

+- He has hit a home run in one of 57 games, and in 0.4% of his plate appearances.

-- Kwan has had at least one RBI in 19.6% of his games this season (11 of 56), with more than one RBI three times (5.4%).
-He has also accounted for three or more of his team's runs in one contest.
+- Kwan has had an RBI in 11 games this year (19.3%), including three multi-RBI outings (5.3%).
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.